+Contents

-Contents Page
+Page

-Introduction .
-1
+Introduction 1

-Components Needed to Support ArcIMS
+Components Needed to Support ArcIMS 2

-ArcIMS Components in the Business Logic Tier .
-3
+ArcIMS Components in the Business Logic Tier 3

-ArcIMS Data Tier
+ArcIMS Data Tier 12

-Managing an ArcIMS Site .
-15
+Managing an ArcIMS Site 16

-The Presentation Tier-ArcIMS Client Viewers .
-20
+The Presentation Tier-ArcIMS Client Viewers

+Summary 26

-Summary .
-25
+Summary 20

-ArcIMS 4 Architecture and Functionality
+ArcIMS 9 Architecture and Functionality

-Introduction

-The ESRI® ArcIMS® 4 architecture and functionality have been engineered specifically to serve geographic data and services on the Internet.
+Introduction The ESRI[®] ArcIMS[®] 9 architecture and functionality have been engineered specifically to publish maps, data, and metadata on the Web.
 The software is designed so that it is easy to create maps, develop Web pages that communicate with the maps, and administer a Web mapping site.
 The software is also designed to be distributed across a network and to be scalable as the demand for maps increases.